picturamundi/keyboard-layouts/README.md

 - The layout offers the option to exclusively use alpha-block inputs for dead keys.
 This makes diacritics more accessible than in `U.S. International`, where characters like caret `^` and tilde `~` are used.
 - `30% International` also includes one additional input not included in `U.S. International` in order to simplify typing typographic apostrophes[^1].

-[^1]: This layout originally included a number of other additional features for typing tricky characters from various European languages, such as guillemets, non-breaking spaces, and narrow non-breaking spaces following certain punctuation marks.
+[^1]: This layout originally included a number of other additional features for typing tricky characters like guillemets, non-breaking spaces, and narrow non-breaking spaces following certain punctuation marks.
 For various reasons, I now believe it is preferable to implement these features using text-replacement software, rather than baking them into keyboard firmware itself.

 The layout is meant to be used with external keyboards, and as such it is QWERTY; any alternate layouts can be implemented directly on the external keyboard's controller.